Forfeit (sport): Chess

 As well as checkmate, chess games can be resigned or lost on time, but the term "forfeit" generally has a narrower meaning in the game.

 A forfeit occurs when a player does not appear at the match, and is generally a rare occurrence.
 A notable instance of forfeiture happened in the second game of the 1972 World Chess Championship.
 Bobby Fischer, due to disputes over the organisation of the match, refused to show, and the game was recorded as a win for his opponent Boris Spassky.

 Anatoly Karpov won the 1975 World Championship on forfeit after Bobby Fischer refused to play.

 Additionally, a player caught cheating will lose by forfeit.

 Cricket

 In the sport of cricket a forfeiture occurs when a captain chooses to forfeit one of his side's innings.
 If a team forfeits the entire match, then the umpires will award the match to the other team.

 Gaelic games

 In the Gaelic games of hurling, Gaelic football, camogie and ladies' Gaelic football, a forfeit is called a walkover (bua gan choimhlint).
 The team that concedes a game in a competition may receive punishment(s) such as a fine, deduction of league points, automatic relegation or elimination from a competition.

-The most famous walkover in GAA history came in the 1910 All-Ireland Senior Football Championship Final.
-Louth were awarded the championship as Kerry refused to travel to Dublin for the final because the Great Southern and Western Railway would not grant fans, players and officials discounted fares for the trip.
+The most famous walkover in GAA history came in the 1910 All-Ireland Senior Football Championship Final: Louth were awarded the championship after Kerry objected to the Great Southern and Western Railway not granting their fans, players and officials discounted fares and refused to travel to Dublin.